meonkeys/lfnw2016-cli-talk/slides.md

 ## "Mind-blowing"

+* someone else already solved your problem
+    * `at`, `rename`, `locate`
+* yes, there's a GUI too, but you can't easily transform & reuse its output
+* ready to tinker, hack, extend, scale

 SpeakerNote: I was really excited when I wrote my talk title.
 I do hope your mind is blown, but my real goal is that you leave here today with one new little helpful/fun/inspiring tidbit that improves your command-line experience.